diderikk/wind_breaker/README.md

     * Switched from send/recv to using BIO.
 Easier integration with OpenSSL.
 * Can handle both HTTPS and HTTP when enabling HTTPS.
     * Opens a port for HTTPS (8443) and one for HTTP (8080)
-* This took way longer than expected... :/
+* This implementation took way longer than expected... :/

 ### HTTP Protocol
 * Minimal implementation of the HTTP 1.1 protocol.
 * Main focus -> to validate all input.
     * Ensures all files and path references are valid.
+For example see [static.c](src/static.c)

 ### Static memory
 * Most of the memory used by the application is allocated at the start of the application (intentional).
-* The size of this depends on the properties used (session_max_size).
+* The size of the memory depends on the properties used (mostly session_max_size).

 ### SQLite
-* Mainly used to host portfolio specific data.
+* Mainly used to contain portfolio specific data.
 * Uses a self-implemented migration system to load static data into database.
 * Files are stored as a reference given by their SHA256 sum...